Parachute payments gap 'a major concern' says EFL

 However Parry has written to the Digital, Culture, Media and Sport (DCMS) select committee to challenge some statements made by Masters.

-In the March hearing, Clive Efford MP said the Premier League had told him they did not believe it was true that parachute payment clubs were three times more likely to be promoted.
+In the March hearing, Clive Efford MP said the Premier League had told him they did not believe it was true that parachute-payment clubs were three times more likely to be promoted.

 Parry says this "indisputable" claim was based on the Sheffield Hallam University research.